use-inkubator/Ecosystem-Grants/applications/treasury-flow.md

    frontend, discord bot, ...

-3. **Open-Source Reusability:** Other teams can fork, extend, or integrate TreasuryFlow’s (audited) contracts and frontend for their own use cases (e.g., grant programs, payroll, bounty management).
+3. **Open-Source Reusability:** Other teams can fork, extend, or integrate TreasuryFlow's (audited) contracts and frontend for their own use cases (e.g., grant programs, payroll, bounty management).
 The code can be used for educational purposes too.